Crime Reporting Obligations for Campus Security Authorities

 What sanctions could I face, if I fail to make a report?
 Under the Crime Reporting Policy, CSAs who fail to report Clery Act incidents may be subject to disciplinary action under applicable personnel policies.
 For faculty, this would be the process for "other misconduct" in the Faculty Handbook.

 Are there new Clery reporting requirements as a result of the Violence Against Women Reauthorization Act under the Campus Sexual Violence Elimination provision (“SaVE Act”)?
 Yes, the SaVE Act provision adds domestic violence, dating violence, and stalking to the categories that must be reported under Clery.
-Federal regulations defining these crimes were finalized this fall, and the crimes are now included in our Crime Reporting Policy.
+Federal regulations defining these crimes were finalized in the fall of 2014, and the crimes are now included in our Crime Reporting Policy.